readytensor/rt-agentic-ai-cert-week6/lessons/wk6-l3b/wk6-l3b-orchestrating-agents.md

 You might think:
 “Let’s build the other parts the same way — give each its own graph, chain them together, and we’re done.”

-*Seems reasonable.
-Until you see the output.*
+_Seems reasonable.
+Until you see the output._

+--DIVIDER--

 # 🤨 The Problem With “Just Chaining”